lsamano/employee-tracker-lab/README.md

 ![](create-example.gif)
 Nice work!
 Your manager is impressed.
 The company is growing.
 You're now tasked with adding the ability to add newly-hired employees to the Employee Tracker.

 3. When I click the `+` button, the contents of the `employee-info` div changes to a form.
+For now, *only include the following input fields: first name (string), last name (string), avatar URL (string), job title (string).*
 4. Submission of this form adds the new employee to the database.
-(Note: All new employees' active status is set to `true`.)
+    - All new employees' active status is set to `true`.
+    - Note that job title must be nested under the key of `job`.
 5. After the employee is successfully added to the database, their name is added to the sidebar.
 6. Also after successful submission, the form in the `employee-info` div is replaced with the new employee's info (Show Page).